beckypdata/DataCleaningProject/CodeBook.md

 *Cleaned variable names*

-Names were derived according to the steps indicated in script overview in Study Guide section above.
-Only names were adjusted; no modification to original vector measure, derivation, or values
+Names were derived according to the steps indicated in script overview in Study Design section above.
+Only names were adjusted; no modification to original vector measure, derivation, or values.
+All measures thereby remain bounded [-1,1].

 + TimeDomainBodyAccelerometer_mean_X (units m/s^2)
 + TimeDomainBodyAccelerometer_mean_Y (units m/s^2)